cneuman27/forge-api-work/README.md

 Temporary repository to hold testing and experimental code to access the Forge API.

-You may need to set up a local nuget source to access ModelAccess.AHU.AspNet (in UnitViewer.API) and MOM.Shared.WPF (in ForgeTest).
+You may need to set up a local nuget source to access ModelAccess.AHU.AspNet (in UnitViewer.API), MOM.Shared.WPF (in ForgeTest), MOM.SpatialSATLib (in StandardPartProcessing) .
 If this is necessary, nuget packages are in the jci-packages folder...

 Solution contains the following: